“I have enough.” vs. “I want plus-one, whatever I have.”

 It is self-evident, that worth, based on transient things, is like the sand castle subject to the ebb and flow of the tides.
 And piling up more sand castles only ends with more cartographic outcomes.
 Possessions, like fame, are not the solutions they are promised to be.
 They are illusions.

 “Fortune & Fame are Not the Solutions they Promise To Be.
 They are Illusions.”

 Fame is a hologram of happiness.
 When the conquering hero returned to Rome, he rode in single chariot, so that all the attention was focused on him.
 Only his servant was with him.
 The servant stood behind him, whispering in his ear, “Sic transient Gloria.” – “Fame is fleeting.”

 Genuine personal worth is defined by intrinsic value.
-The immutable truth is that we were made in the image and likeness of God.
+The immutable truth is that we were made in the image and likeness of God, to be Children of God & Heirs to Heaven.
 And that God so loved the world that he sent his only Son, so that all who believe in Him will have eternal life.
 That rock-solid reality requires us to love God, and others, as God has loved us.
 Hence, the daughter can say, “I have enough.”

 She only needs enough stuff to live.
 As Winston Churchill astutely observed, “We make a living by what we get.
 We make a life by what we give.”
 That daughter’s focus is on what she can give – how she can “Make even one life breathe easier, because she has lived” – fulfilling Emerson’s verse about “Success”.

 May the Above YouTube Music Video “The Prayer”, Be Our Prayer